1989 Kangaroo tour of New Zealand: Second test

 Australia: Gary Belcher, Michael O'Connor, Peter Jackson, Dale Shearer, Michael Hancock, Paul Vautin (c), Greg Alexander, Steve Roach, David Trewhella, Martin Bella, Dan Stains, Paul Sironen, Bruce McGuire.
 Res - Kerrod Walters, Sam Backo.

-As of 2017, this remains the last game Australia has played against a NZ club or provincial side.
+As of 2024, this remains the last game Australia has played against a NZ club or provincial side.

 Third test

-The dead rubber third test also doubled as the first game of the 1989–1992 Rugby League World Cup tournament.
-It also saw the first time that the Mount Smart Stadium would host a rugby league test match.
+The dead rubber third test also doubled as the first game of the 1989–1992 Rugby League World Cup tournament and it also saw the first time that the Mount Smart Stadium would host a rugby league test match.
 Australia's vice-captain Paul Vautin played his 13th and last test match.
 Tony Currie, Sam Backo and Bruce McGuire also played their last tests.
-With Paul Sironen out injured, Mal Meninga moved into the second row.
-After 9 tests on the wing, Dale Shearer played his first test at centre with Michael O'Connor coming in on the wing.
+With Paul Sironen out injured having rolled an ankle at training, Mal Meninga was moved into the second row for only the second (and last) time in his test career.
+After 9 tests on the wing, Dale Shearer played his first test at centre with Manly team mate Michael O'Connor coming in on the wing.
 This would also be the 24th and last time Wally Lewis would captain Australia in a test match.

+For the Kiwis, goal kicking Eastern Suburbs centre and former All Black Kurt Sherlock became a dual rugby international with his selection on the bench, while St Helens outside back Mark Elia was playing his 10th and final test in New Zealand colours (he would later appear twice for Western Samoa in the 1995 Rugby League World Cup).
+Auckland 5/8 Kelly Shelford was also playing his first test for the Kiwis and also took over the goal kicking after they had used three kickers without any success in Rotorua.

 During the second half of the game, Australian captain Wally Lewis pulled off a massive (but fair) hit on Kiwi fullback Darrell Williams.
-Lewis later told that he thought he was lining up Brendon Tuuta who had produced a fair bit of foul play through the series, only to look down at the tackled player and find it was Williams and not Tuuta.
+Lewis later told that he thought he was lining up Brendon Tuuta who had produced a fair bit of foul play through the series, only to look down at the tackled player and find it was Williams and not Tuuta (who wasn't actually on the field at the time).

+Following the game as a bit of a release at the end of the tour, Wally Lewis and Peter Jackson both Bungee jumped from the back of Mount Smart Stadium's main grandstand.